kstenerud/concise-encoding/cbe-specification.md

 ### Unordered Map

-A map associates objects (keys) with other objects (values).
+An unordered map associates objects (keys) with other objects (values), in no particular order.
+Implementations must not rely on any incidental ordering.
 Keys may be any mix of scalar or array types.
-A key must not be a container type or the `nil` type.
+A key must not be a container type, the `nil` type, or a NaN (not-a-number) value.
 Values may be any mix of any type, including other containers.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash, and are therefore invalid:

  * 2000 (16-bit integer)
  * 2000 (32-bit integer)
- * 2000.0 (32-bit float)
+ * 2000.0 (decimal float)

 Map contents are stored as key-value pairs of objects: